 - Ohana x Ko "relationship" is poorly paced

 It's been a long time since I've seen a Slice of Life done well.
-I'm not sure what it is about Hanasaku Iroha, but it is one of the calmest animes I have ever seen.
-There's something about the series that is just very relaxing, in a good way.
+I'm not sure what it is about Hanasaku Iroha, but it is one of the calmest anime I have seen in a long while.
+There's something about the series that is just very relaxing.

 The Art/Animation was good.
 The first opening had some choppy parts in the animation, but the animation throughout the series flowed smoothly and there's nothing to complain about here.
 I also found the openings and endings to be quite nice; fitting, if you will, for the show.
 One aspect that I felt was unnecessary here was the fan service.
 While it's not over the top ecchi, there are scenes that just felt out of place considering this is a slice of life drama.
 I'm kind of split between whether or not to criticize or praise this because on one hand the risque factor was toned down quite a lot, but on the other hand it didn't help further the show's enjoyment and wasn't necessary.